Female Dallas cop who killed man in his home charged with manslaughter

 Investigators say that Guyger, a four-year veteran of the Dallas Police Department, shot Jean at around 10 p.m.
 Thursday, when she returned to her apartment building in the South Side Flats following her shift.
 She reported the shooting to dispatchers and she told officers who responded that she had mistaken Jean's apartment for her own.

-Members of Jean's family questioned Guyger's explanation for the shooting.
+Members of Jean's family questioned Guyger's explanation for the shooting and claimed that the fact she had remained free days after the shooting showed she was receiving favorable treatment.

 "If it was a white man, would it have been different?"
 Jean's mother Allison asked Friday.
 "Would she have reacted differently?"